 PAYMENT AND REFUND TERMS

 In return for the provision of the Services, EntryCentral shall be entitled to apply the charges (as specified in Clauses 4.2 an 4.3 below) to all transactions (inclusive of refunds) processed through the site (Service Charges), which shall be payable by you in accordance with the terms of this Clause 4.

-There are three methods of applying Service Charges for the provision of the Services.
+There are three methods of applying card payment Service Charges for the provision of the Services.
 The Organiser must agree with us in advance of the Go-Live date, which payment option they wish to use.
 The payment options available to Organisers are as follows: -

-(b) Option 2 The Organiser’s Fee payable by the Subscriber is the same price for paper entries or membership applications as the Organiser’s Fee for entries or applications made through our site.
+(b) Option 2 The Organiser’s Fee payable by the Subscriber has no Service Charge for the Subscriber.
 EntryCentral will subtract the Service Charge from each Organiser’s Fee paid by a Subscriber and will make a payment each week to the Organiser of the total Organiser’s Fees received through the Organiser’s Account, less the total Service Charges payable to us.

 (c) Option 3 50% Option 1 and 50% Option 2.
 Half the Service Charge is paid by the Subscriber upfront and the other half is paid by the Organiser.

 The Service Charges are as follows: -

-(a) for Option 1 and Option 2 (as detailed in Clause 4.2 above), the Service Charge is 4% of the Organiser’s Fee, or £0.50 (whichever is the greater amount) payable by the Organiser; and for Option 3 it is 2% of the Organiser’s Fee, or 25p (whichever is the greater amount) payable by both the Organiser and the Subscriber;
+(a) For card payments Option 1 and Option 2 (as detailed in Clause 4.2 above), the Service Charge is 4% of the Organiser’s Fee, or £0.50 (whichever is the greater amount) payable by the Organiser; and for Option 3 it is 2% of the Organiser’s Fee, or 25p (whichever is the greater amount) payable by both the Organiser and the Subscriber.

 (c) Organisers will be charged 50p for each Subscriber who fills in an entry form on the site, but who decides to pay by sending a cheque to the Organiser.
 Please note that this charge is only applied to confirmed entries, so if the cheque doesn’t arrive with the Organiser the entry will not be confirmed and there will be no charge.
 EntryCentral reserves the right to request proof of receipt.